jesro/yt-dlp-docker-automation/README.md

 A Docker-based **yt-dlp automation setup for Windows** with both **headed** and **headless** execution modes.

-This project wraps `yt-dlp` inside a Docker container and uses PowerShell + batch scripts to provide:
+This project wraps `yt-dlp` inside a Docker container and uses batch scripts + Python to provide:
 - Reliable downloads
 - Persistent configuration
 - Automatic logging